POWERFUL VOCAL METHOD EXPOSES THE

-Techniques like mix voice, support and vowel shaping have played a huge key in personally developing my own powerful singing voice, and ultimately towards my goal of helping others find their own true voices.
+Techniques like Mixed Voice and Vowel Modification have played a huge key in personally developing my own powerful singing voice, and ultimately towards my goal of helping others find their own true voices.
 Would becoming a great singer change your life?
-I know it’s changed mine for ever.
+I know it's changed mine for ever.
 Lets learn how to become a great singer!

 The key to a great singing voice is balance and control.
 Absolutely every single element and aspect of the singing voice can be related to balance, whether we're talking about support, mix voice, vowels, resonance, frequencies or any number of other important parts of the voice.
 On the flip-side, many of the issues you may experience along the way can be traced back to a lack of balance.
 Learning to balance between your registers in the mix coordination while also balancing your airflow with support and of course forming your vowels properly while releasing strain are the ultimate key to becoming a great singer.